Disclosure: PasswordManager.com earns a commission from referring visitors to some products and services using affiliate partnerships.

 Keeper works with just about any platform.
 I used Keeper with macOS, iOS, and Chrome and found each easy to use and install.

-While both offer compatibility with a wide range of platforms, I found Dashlane was a little better at identifying the platform I accessed the website from and directing me to the correct web store, streamlining the process.
+While both offer compatibility with a wide range of platforms, I found Dashlane was a little better at identifying the platform I accessed the website from, directing me to the correct web store for my device and streamlining the process.

 Winner: Dashlane wins by easing the process of finding the correct version of the application for your current device.